 Alsip is a medium-sized village located in the state of Illinois.
 With a population of 19,346 people and three constituent neighborhoods, Alsip is the 128th largest community in Illinois.

-Alsip is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some villages, Alsip isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Alsip are a mix of both white- and blue-collar jobs.
 Overall, Alsip is a village of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Alsip who work in office and administrative support (22.22%), sales jobs (12.72%), and food service (7.17%).
+There are especially a lot of people living in Alsip who work in office and administrative support (20.14%), sales jobs (11.75%), and food service (8.34%).

 Even though Alsip is a smaller village, it has many people who hop on public transportation – mostly the train for their daily commute to work.
 Typically, these people are commuting to good jobs in the surrounding cities.

-The citizens of Alsip are slightly less educated than the national average of 21.84% for the average city or town: 15.22% of adults in Alsip have a bachelor's degree or advanced degree
+The percentage of adults in Alsip who are college-educated is close to the national average for all communities of 21.84%: 17.02% of the adults in Alsip have a bachelor's degree or advanced degree.

-Alsip is a very ethnically-diverse village.
+Alsip is an extremely ethnically-diverse village.
 The people who call Alsip home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Alsip residents report their race to be White, followed by Black or African-American.
 Alsip also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 22.27% of the village’s residents.
-Important ancestries of people in Alsip include German, Polish, Italian, and Swedish.
+People of Hispanic or Latino origin account for 27.75% of the village’s residents.
+Important ancestries of people in Alsip include Polish, German, Italian, and Swedish.

 The most common language spoken in Alsip is English.
 Other important languages spoken here include Spanish and Arabic.